yog3shsharma/gdpr-patterns/hugo/content/examples/hierarchical.md

 relationships:
 ---

-Here is an example of using the `hiearchical` layout
+Here is an example of using the `hiearchical` layout.